cosmos-lang/cosmos-lang.github.io/quickstart.md

 	print(x)
 ```

-This is not logic or declarative programming only in that we use a `print` statement.
+This is not declarative only in that we use a `print` statement.
 However, these expressions can easily be made into pure code.

 ```javascript
 for(x in l)